rxdock/rxdock/docs/user-guide/multi-step-protocol-for-htvs.rst

 ============================

-For high-throughput virtual screening (HTVS) applications, where computing performance is important, the recommended rDock protocol is to limit the search space (i.e. rigid receptor), apply the grid-based scoring function and/or to use a multi-step protocol to stop sampling of poor scorers as soon as possible.
+For high-throughput virtual screening (HTVS) applications, where computing performance is important, the recommended |Dock| protocol is to limit the search space (i.e. rigid receptor), apply the grid-based scoring function and/or to use a multi-step protocol to stop sampling of poor scorers as soon as possible.